Modern Slavery Policy

 All colleagues joining Wealmoor receive information on the expected code of conduct and ethical standards, which include information on ETI, Modern Slavery and who to contact in the event they suspect slavery or human trafficking.
 Some colleagues in Compliance and Risk, Technical and HR will receive further training which will include Stronger Together workshop sessions.

 All members of the Wealmoor HR team that are involved in the recruitment process have undergone Stronger Together face-to-face training.

 All line managers involved in the recruitment process will have to complete mandatory Stronger Together e-learning training and will have to attend internal Modern Slavery and Human Trafficking training session delivered by HR.

 Modern Slavery contravenes Wealmoor’s values, beliefs and mission.
 While the above outlines how we intend to tackle the issue of Modern Slavery and human trafficking we realise there is always more that can be done.

-In fact, we want to be a role model for other organisations in the way we face this unwanted criminal activity and we want to be known as an organisation that has truly positive impact on local communities and the environment whether in our business, operations or supply chain.
+In fact, we want to be a role model for other organisations in the way we face this unwanted criminal activity and we want to be known as an organisation that has truly positive impact on local communities and the environment whether in our business, operations or supply value chain.

 Executive Chair, Wealmoor Ltd